Class Themes & Dates:

 • Backcountry Gourmet & Wilderness Camp Stove Cooking Classes by request – anytime in the fall, winter or spring.

-Tuition: For 3 hour classes, we recommend collecting $15-$25 for the first family member, $10-$15 per additional family member, with a minimum of $275 required for most classes in King County, depending on exact location, materials needed, and instructor availability.
-To schedule 6-8 hour workshops, we recommend collecting $45-$95 per person depending on subject materials, similar to what is shown on our workshops page.
+Suggested Tuition Rates: For 3 hour classes, we recommend collecting $15-$25 for the first family member, $10-$15 per additional family member, with a minimum of $275 required for most classes in King County, depending on exact location, materials needed, and instructor availability.

 To schedule a program for your family, friends or group, you can always get a hold of us using our contact page.